-London: 70 Awesome Facts
+London: 70 Amazing Facts

 Without a doubt, London is one of oldest cities in the world!
 Therefore, it’s more jam-packed than a packet of Jammie Dodgers.
 Due to the fact that it’s crammed full of savoury (and bitter-sweet) history, architecture and culture…there’s no shortage of fun facts about London!
 So without further ado, here are 70 facts about London!